-Commission's The work under access to information was supported by a number of development partners.
-The support was in form of information sharina and enhancement of the capacity of the Commission to implement the new law.
-The partners include Kenya National Archives and Documentation Service.
-Article 19, USAID-AHADI and GIZ.
+The Commission's work under access to information was supported by a number development partners.
+Of The support was in form of information sharing and enhancement of the capacity of the Commission to implement the new law.
+The partners include Kenya National and Archives Documentation Service, Article 19, USAID-AHADI and GIZ.